Sir Andrew Agnew, 8th Baronet

-Sir Andrew Agnew, 8th Baronet DL (2 January 1818 – 25 March 1892) was a British politician and baronet.
+Sir Andrew Agnew, 8th Baronet DL (2 January 1818 – 25 March 1892) was a Scottish politician and baronet.

 Early life

 Agnew was born in Edinburgh, Scotland on 2 January 1818 into the Scottish Lowlands Clan Agnew.
 He was the oldest son of Sir Andrew Agnew, 7th Baronet and his wife Madeline Carnegie.
 Among his siblings was younger brother Sir Stair Agnew, the Registrar General for Scotland.

 His paternal grandparents were Andrew Agnew (a son of Sir Stair Agnew of Lochnaw, 6th Baronet) and Hon.
 Martha de Courcy (the daughter of John de Courcy, 19th Baron Kingsale).
 His maternal grandparents were the former Agnes Murray Elliot (a daughter of Gov. Andrew Elliot) and Sir David Carnegie, 4th Baronet.
 The office of Sheriff of Wigtown was hereditary in the Agnew family for more than 400 years, until 1747, when the 5th Baronet was compensated £4,000 for the abolition of the office.
 The first three baronets successively sat for the same county in Parliament, with the 3rd Baronet also being a member of the Convention of the Estates of Scotland, summoned by William III in 1689.

 Agnew attended Harrow School between 1831 and 1834.